Congenital Cardiologists

 She completed her residency in Sports Medicine, focusing her training in cardiology and exercise physiology in Rome.
 In 2012, she started a research fellowship in the Echocardiography Laboratory in the Labatt Family Heart Centre where she developed the Exercise Stress Echocardiography Program.
 Since 2016 Dr. Cifra has been leading the Exercise Medicine Program at SickKids, a program that focus on healthy lifestyle plan and exercise recommendation for children with heart disease.
 The program has extended beyond cardiac patients to include patients who are on active maintenance therapy or who have completed therapy for cancer.

 • Dr. Jack Colman graduated in Medicine from the University of Toronto in 1967 and trained in Internal Medicine and Cardiology at Mc Gill University (Montreal, Canada).
-He returned to Toronto in 1973 to a position as a staff cardiologist at Mount Sinai Hospital, which remains his primary appointment.
+He returned to Toronto in 1973 to a position as a staff cardiologist at Mount Sinai Hospital.
 Dr. Colman joined the Adult Congenital Heart Disease program at Toronto General Hospital (the Toronto Congenital Cardiac Centre for Adults) in 1988.
 He has been involved in clinical and research programs in pregnancy and heart disease since 1989.
 He is a past-president of the International Society for Adult Congenital Heart Disease, and also served for many years on the Medical Advisory Board of the Canadian Marfan Association.

 • Danielle Massarella trained in pediatric cardiology at Case Western Reserve University (Ohio, USA) before pursuing her fellowship in adult congenital cardiology at Toronto General Hospital.
 She has a broad range of clinical research interests and more recently completed a Masters degree in quality improvement.
 She is involved in the Toronto ACHD Transition Program and also specializes in Cardio-Obstetrics.